Flip flop thru-hikes

 The Harpers Ferry Start thru-hiker can expect:

-- Avoiding the crowds of Georgia-starting thru-hikers, overflowing shelters, campsites and hostels, as well as the party scene that can accompany “the bubble” of northbound thru-hikers
+- Avoiding the crowds of Georgia-starting thru-hikers, overflowing shelters, campsites and hostels.

 - Cool weather to start (chance of snow negligible if waiting until after first week of April), walking north with spring wildflowers